JohnnyLdeAlba/agartha-flash/README.md

 # What's Different from the HTML5 version?
 - Sound FX
-- A manager that tracks NPCs and Projectiles and despawns them when they are out of range.
+- A manager that tracks NPCs and projectiles and despawns them when they are out of range.
 - The player can create multiple bombs or projectiles at a time.

 # Why was this Abandoned?